Safety Measures | Classroom Space | Instruction | Student Organizations | Studying Options | Law Library | Recreation

 |►||Students, faculty, and staff are expected to self-monitor for symptoms of COVID-19 and not come to the law school if they have symptoms.|

-Given physical distancing requirements, our 1L instruction will be different this fall compared to past years.
+Given physical distancing requirements, our 1L instruction will be different this year compared to past years.

 |►||Access to the William W. Knight Law Center will be prioritized for 1L students.|